Filament collapse: a two phase process: Collapse of a uniform density filament

-The collapse is divided into two parts: the accelerated part, where only the gravitational self acceleration of the filament plays a role and the phase where the force equilibrium sets in and the core experiences a constant velocity.
-We consider the transition to be fast and we introduce the turning point as the point in time as the phase transitions.
+Already \citet{Clarke2015} saw that a terminal velocity is reached after a certain time and also our simulations show a linear collapse in the later stages.
+Thus, the collapse is divided into two parts: the accelerated part, where only the gravitational self-acceleration of the filament plays a role and the phase where the force equilibrium sets in and the core experiences a constant velocity.
+We assume the transition between the two phases to occur on a short time scale so that it can be described as a sharp phase transformation at turning time $t_{\mathrm{turn}}$ where $\text{d}v/\text{dt}\approx0$, which leads to: